renskiy/fabricio/README.rst

     pip install --upgrade fabricio

-*For system-wide installation macOS users should explicitly provide version of the 'six' package installed on their system.
+*For system-wide installation macOS users should explicitly provide versions of 'six' and 'setuptools' packages installed on their system.
 For example:*

 .. code:: bash

-    sudo pip install --upgrade fabricio six==1.4.1
+    sudo pip install --upgrade fabricio six==1.4.1 setuptools==18.5

 Roles and infrastructures
 =========================